dart-archive/www.dartlang.org/src/site/docs/standalone-dart-vm/index.markdown

 ## Enabling assertions

-An assertion checks a boolean condition and, if false, raises an exception.
+An `assert()` statement checks a boolean condition, raising an exception if the condition is false.
-The `assert()` statements do not run in production mode.
+Assertions do not run in production mode.
 We recommend that you enable assertions during development.

 You can enable assertions in the VM with a command-line flag: